 Professional Practice in the Creative Arts

 In this year-long module students are given the tools and the connections to become a professional in the creative arts.
-This may be as a novelist, poet, journalist, blogger, copy writer, editor, teacher, etc. Over the course of the year the students are visited by award-winning novelists and poets, editors from local presses, and professional journalists all with aim to making concrete connections within the literary and creative world.
+This may be as a novelist, poet, journalist, blogger, copy writer, editor, teacher, etc. Over the course of the year students are visited by industry professionals from publishing, broadcast and digital media production, all with the aim to making concrete connections within the literary and creative world.
 This is done through formal lectures as well as informal weekly meetings where students can approach the guests and have a chance to speak with them one on one.

 Independent Project (40 credits)